SakethAraveti/SlidelyAI-frontend/README.md

 ## Contact

-If you have any questions or suggestions, please contact the repository owner at [saketharaveti11@gmail.com](mailto:saketharaveti11@gmail.com).
+If you have any questions or suggestions, feel free to contact the repository owner at [saketharaveti11@gmail.com](mailto:saketharaveti11@gmail.com).

 ---